harrystech/split_cacheable/README.md

 }
 ```

 Note that we don't evaluate the `:if` option when you instantiate the controller manually.
-This is because we assume Proc's will usually be used to decide whether to show the test based on the current request.
-By not evaluating the `:if``s in this scenario we are able to return all possible cache keys regardless of request type.
+This is because we assume `Proc`s will usually be used to decide whether to show the test based on the current request.
+By not evaluating the `:if`s in this scenario we are able to return all possible cache keys regardless of request type.

 ## Development